borfei/musiqview/README.md

 > *When building a release build, you must install `zipalign`, `apksigner`, and have your own keystore.*

 ## FAQs

-### Who is spir0th?
-That's my old username.
-I went under a different name because it sounded like a fart.
-In the future, traces of the `spir0th` name will be removed in the source code.

 ### What motivated you to make this?
 There are plenty of Android music players around the internet that considered good,